Skip to main content

 The groundwater standards for di (2)-ethylhexyl) phthalate were adopted in Cycle 4 (1992) and updated in Cycle 6 (1995).

-Di (2-ethylhexyl) phthalate is a man-made chemical that is commonly added to plastics to make them flexible.
-Animal studies have shown that di (2-ethylhexyl) phthalate can affect sperm and delay sexual maturity.
+Di (2-ethylhexyl) phthalate (DEHP) is commonly added to plastics to make them flexible.
+Studies have shown that high levels of di (2-ethylhexyl) phthalate can affect sperm and delay sexual maturity.

 The groundwater standards for 1,2-dibromo-3-chloropropane were adopted in Cycle 3 (1990) and updated in Cycle 6 (1995).

-1,2-Dibromo-3-chloropropane is a man-made chemical used to make materials that resist burning.
-While the biggest health concerns come from breathing 1,2-dibromo-3-chloropropane, animal studies have shown that swallowing high levels can cause birth defects.
+1,2-Dibromo-3-chloropropane (DBCP) is used to make materials that resist burning.
+While the biggest health concerns come from breathing 1,2-dibromo-3-chloropropane, studies have shown that swallowing high levels of 1,2-dibromo-3-chloropropane can increase the risk of birth defects.

 Dibromochloromethane